 Who prosecutes alleged white collar offenders?

-Once investigated, crimes committed under federal legislation are prosecuted by the Attorney-General’s Department (AGD) and the Commonwealth Director of Public Prosecutions (CDPP), although some minor regulatory matters may be prosecuted by ASIC directly.
+Once investigated, crimes committed under federal legislation are prosecuted by the Attorney-General’s Department (AGD) and the CDPP, although some minor regulatory matters may be prosecuted by ASIC directly.

 In addition to these Australian agencies, there are numerous multi-agency bodies, such as the Serious Financial Crime Taskforce (SFCT) which combine resources with a view to reducing and ultimately eliminating the presence of white collar crime.
 SFCT has powers to investigate international crimes including phoenix activities and tax evasion, while cooperating with international law enforcement bodies.

-In attempting to tackle the apparent prevalence of white collar crime in Australia, there are many agencies with the power to investigate and prosecute those suspected of illegal white collar activities.
-Depending on the outcome of the ASIC review and the reforms proposed in the Senate report, significant changes to how white collar crime is dealt with may also be on the horizon.
+Due to the prevalence of white collar crime in Australia, there are many agencies with the power to investigate and prosecute those suspected of illegal white collar activities.